-I am a writer, educator, and literary scholar as well as an Associate Researcher in the Department of English at UC Davis.
+I am a writer, educator, and literary scholar.
 My work on J.R.R.
-Tolkien has been published in This Rough Magic, The Journal of Tolkien Research, and The J.R.R.
-Tolkien Encyclopedia, and I am now writing a book about love and redemption in Tolkien’s mythology.
-In the field of medieval literary scholarship, I have written John Trevisa and the English Polychronicon (ACMRS, 2013), edited Illuminating Moses: A History of Reception from Exodus to the Renaissance (Brill, 2014), and co-edited Translating the Past: Essays on Medieval Literature in Honor of Marijane Osborn (ACMRS, 2012) and Approaches to Teaching the Middle English Pearl (MLA, forthcoming).
-My newest academic monograph, The Signifying Power of Pearl, is forthcoming from Routledge.
-I have served as a professor at Wheaton College and Colorado Christian University, teaching literature and creative writing, and as a midwife in the U.S., Uganda, and the Philippine Islands.
-I also write poetry, fiction, and creative non-fiction, and I enjoy making music and art.
+Tolkien has been published in This Rough Magic, The Journal of the Tolkien Research, and The J.R.R.
+Tolkien Encyclopedia, and I am now writing a book about truth and transformation in Tolkien’s mythology.
+In the field of medieval literary scholarship, I have written The Signifying Power of Pearl: Medieval Literary and Cultural Contexts for the Transformation of Genre (Routledge, 2017) and John Trevisa and the English Polychronicon (ACMRS, 2013), edited Illuminating Moses: A History of Reception from Exodus to the Renaissance (Brill, 2014) and Illuminating Jesus in the Middle Ages (Brill, under contract), and co-edited Translating the Past: Essays on Medieval Literature in Honor of Marijane Osborn (ACMRS, 2012) and Approaches to Teaching the Middle English Pearl (MLA, 2017).
+I have taught at Wheaton College, Colorado Christian University, and the University of California, Davis, in the fields of literature, creative writing, and professional writing, and I have served as a midwife in the U.S., Uganda, and the Philippine Islands.
+I am currently associate professor of English at the University of La Verne in southern California.
+I enjoy writing poetry, fiction, and creative non-fiction as well as making music and art.
 To learn more, please visit http://sanctuarypoet.net.

 Welcome to class!